Friday, August 13, 2021

 Me: How about one more show?
 No?

-Let's get as much stuff we can so we don't have to
+Let's get as much stuff as we can so we don't have to

 go back into the kitchen until daddy comes home."

-We had lots of "picnics" on the living room floor back then.
+We had many "picnics" on the living room floor back then.

-And I can't even remember what my kids ate.
+And I am trying to remember what my kids ate.

 But we all survived.

-One day I was laying on the couch
+One day I was lying on the couch

 waiting for Christian to come home and rescue us